ServerlessDevelopers/serverless-rust/docs/patterns/api-patterns/cors-domain-allow-list.md

 ## Congrats

-Congratulations, you know have a starting point to build a Lambda Function coded in Rust to handle a custom allow list with API Gateway and CORS,
+Congratulations, you now have a starting point to build a Lambda Function coded in Rust to handle a custom allow list with API Gateway and CORS,